COVID-19 Resources

 National

-Offers free eyeglasses to eligible individuals who are financially affected by the COVID-19 pandemic.
+Provides free new prescription eyeglasses to individuals who are financially affected by the COVID-19 pandemic.
+Applicants must have an eyeglass prescription prior to applying.

 National